Falguni Mitra: Education and work

-Mitra has conducted lecture-demonstrations and written articles in journals in Indai and also abroad.
+Mitra has conducted lecture-demonstrations and written articles in journals in India and also abroad.

 Music career

-Mitra is a performer in the Indian music circuit.
+Pandit Falguni Mitra is a performer in the Indian music circuit.
 He is known for his mastery in the Dhrupad style of the Betia Banaras Gharana along with the Dagar alap style.
 He sings alap, nomtom and Dhrupad compositions in all the four Banis, namely, Gaurhar, Dagur, Nauhar and Khandar.
 He avoids splitting the words during upaj and thereby preserves the poetic integrity of those compositions.
 He is also known to sing many rare ragas in the Dhrupad style.